Generating Keys for Encryption and Decryption

 Dim tdes As TripleDESCryptoServiceProvider = new TripleDESCryptoServiceProvider() tdes.GenerateIV() tdes.GenerateKey()

 When the previous code is executed, a key and IV are generated when the new instance of TripleDESCryptoServiceProvider is made.
 Another key and IV are created when the GenerateKey and GenerateIV methods are called.

 The .NET Framework provides the RSACryptoServiceProvider and DSACryptoServiceProvider classes for asymmetric encryption.
-These classes create a public/private key pair when you use the default constructor to create a new instance.
+These classes create a public/private key pair when you use the parameterless constructor to create a new instance.
 Asymmetric keys can be either stored for use in multiple sessions or generated for one session only.
 While the public key can be made generally available, the private key should be closely guarded.